What Is a dApp? Decentralized Apps Explained

 Ever tried to find your favorite app, only to find out it has been blocked in your region or taken down?
 This is known as censorship, and it’s a major problem in many countries.

-Dapps, on the other hand, run on a decentralized blockchain network—which could be hosted by thousands or potentially even millions of nodes (or computers), each of which holds a backup of the Dapp.
-They’re not controlled by a single entity!
+Dapps, on the other hand, run on a decentralized blockchain network.
+To explain, a blockchain network uses thousands or potentially even millions of nodes (or computers) to host information.
+That means each node in the system holds a backup of the Dapp, and if one participant corrupts the information, the other participants will know.

 This makes them pretty much impossible to block—while also ensuring they’re accessible 24/7… no matter what.
 Making them perfect for crucial applications like health and personal finance apps.